Skip to main content

 • Connection: keep-alive: Keeps the HTTP connection open to push multiple events.

-• Custom 'done' Event: After the stream from the AI concludes, a final, custom event (event: done) is sent to explicitly signal to the frontend that the transmission is complete.
+• Custom ‘done’ Event: After the AI stream concludes, a final custom event (event: done) signals to the frontend that transmission is complete.

 2. The /fetch Endpoint (Chunked Response)

-This endpoint provides a more generic stream of raw text, suitable for consumption with the fetch API and ReadableStream.
+This endpoint provides a raw text stream, suited for consumption with the fetch API and ReadableStream.

 else if (pathname === '/fetch') {